landmark23th/mtc-infra-prod/README.md

-# mtc-infra-prod
+# This is a prod terraform repository for infra developers.
-terraform  for MTC Terraform Course
+The infra was last modified by Terry H.